simonox/MockIt/README.md

 See the [Wiki](https://github.com/pheymann/MockIt/wiki) for full documentation, examples, guide lines and other information.

+# Contact

+There is a [Google Group](https://groups.google.com/forum/#!forum/comgithubpheymannmockit/new) where you can ask questions.

 # Project Structure

 The structure of this project is follows: